401st Air Expeditionary Group: Torrejon Air Base

 Prior to 1965, Torrejon AB hosted deployed squadrons of Boeing B-47 Stratojet aircraft rotating from CONUS Strategic Air Command (SAC) bases.
 Although B-47 deployments ceased, Boeing KC-135 Stratotanker deployments to support Operation Chrome Dome continued, but on a reduced basis, and the base was transferred to United States Air Forces Europe (USAFE).
 With the USAFE takeover of the base, the Air Force transferred the 401st Tactical Fighter Wing from England Air Force Base to USAFE on a permanent basis to Torrejon to perform host functions at the base and to support the rotational fighter deployments to Italy and Turkey for NATO alerts.
-The 613th moved with the wing, where it was joined by the 307th Tactical Fighter Squadron from Homestead AFB, Florida, and the 353d Tactical Fighter Squadron from Myrtle Beach Air Force Base, South Carolina.
+The 613th (Note: Yellow/Black Tails, Tail Code TL.) moved with the wing, where it was joined by the 307th Tactical Fighter Squadron (Note: Tail Code TJ.) from Homestead Air Force Base, Florida, and the 353d Tactical Fighter Squadron (Note: Tail Code TK.) from Myrtle Beach Air Force Base, South Carolina.
 The wing's 401st Combat Support Group took over the support functions, personnel, and equipment of SAC's 3970th Strategic Wing.

-McDonnell F-4D Phantom II 66-8768 of the 307th Tactical Fighter Squadron.
-This aircraft is now on permanent display in front of VFW post in Bastrop, Texas.
+307th Tactical Fighter Squadron F-4D Phantom ii (Note: Aircraft is McDonnell F-4D Phantom II, serial 66-8768.
+This aircraft is now on permanent display in front of the VFW post in Bastrop, Texas.)

 In 1970 the 401st Tactical Fighter Wing (TFW) upgraded to the McDonnell Douglas F-4E Phantom II.
 In September 1973, an equipment change to the F-4C model took place, then in 1978 to the F-4D.